braidn/Knowledge-Repo/RailsBestPractices.md

 	every time the method is fired
 * When dealing with SQL, always use the `?` syntax to escape user input
  * passing hashes or symbols that relate to hashes is as safe as the `?` op

+##Config

+* Internally, the `DATABASE_URL` is used to map to a rails application.
+  * if this is set in the environment, assigning db name, host, port is irrelevant in database.yml

 [1]: /RailsPresenters